llamaxyz/llama/documentation/ActionCreation.md

 # Action Creation

 After your Llama instance is deployed, it's time to start creating actions.
-Actions are onchain transactions that serve as the exit point for your llama instance to interact with external contracts. that consist of the following elements:
+Actions are onchain transactions that serve as the exit point for your llama instance to interact with external contracts.
+Here is the anatomy of an action:

     Action Elements:
     - Target Contract (the contract to be called by the Llama executor)